Medical Articles for Pet Owners

 An incision will be made into the abdomen to allow the surgeon to examine the internal organs and expose the liver tumor.
 New procedures have been developed that allow the surgeon to completely excise tumors located deep within the liver.
 In addition, bleeding is usually less with this new method of surgery versus traditional techniques; therefore, blood transfusions are less commonly needed.

-Median survival of patients receiving surgery for a hepatocellular carcinoma is approximately one year, whereas median survival of affected patients without surgery is much less.
+Median survival of patients receiving surgery for a hepatocellular carcinoma is approximately 3 – 5 years, whereas median survival of affected patients without surgery is much less.
 Patients that receive no surgery are 15 times more likely to die of their tumor than dogs that have surgery.

 For more information on this subject, speak to the veterinarian who is treating your pet.